SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 A computed property with a getter but no setter is known as a :newTerm:`read-only computed property`.
-A read-only computed property always returns a value, and can be accessed through dot syntax, but cannot be set to a different value.
+A read-only computed property always returns a value, and can be accessed through dot syntax, but can't be set to a different value.

 .. note::

    You must declare computed properties --- including read-only computed properties --- as variable properties with the ``var`` keyword, because their value is not fixed.
-   The ``let`` keyword is only used for constant properties, to indicate that their values cannot be changed once they are set as part of instance initialization.
+   The ``let`` keyword is only used for constant properties, to indicate that their values can't be changed once they are set as part of instance initialization.

 .. assertion:: readOnlyComputedPropertiesMustBeVariables